 The Novartis Institute for Tropical Diseases (NITD) is dedicated to researching novel treatments for major tropical diseases including malaria.

-In 2011, the same group announced the discovery of a new dual-acting class of antimalarial compounds – called imidazolopiperazines – that act on both blood and liver infections, and could become the first class to prevent and treat malaria if it can be confirmed in clinical trials.3 The results and methodology of this successful study have been released to the public domain with the aim of facilitating global discovery efforts.
+In 2011, the same group announced the discovery of a second new dual-acting class of antimalarial compounds – called imidazolopiperazines – that act on both blood and liver infections3, and could become the first class to prevent and treat malaria if it can be confirmed in clinical trials.3 The results and methodology of this successful study have been released to the public domain with the aim of facilitating global discovery efforts.
+Both compounds are completely new classes of antimalarial compounds that treat malaria in different ways from current therapies.

 - Falade C, Makanga M, Premji Z, Ortmann CE, Stockmeyer M, De Palacios PI.
 Efficacy and safety of artemether-lumefantrine (Coartem) tablets (six-dose regimen) in African infants and children with acute, uncomplicated falciparum malaria.
 Trans R Soc Trop Med Hyg 2005; 99(6):459-467.